 Electing to Pursue the CCC-SLP Credential

-Passing this exam will qualify you for the CCC-SLP (Credential of Clinical Competence in Speech-Language Pathology) through the American Speech-Language-Hearing Association (ASHA), and the Illinois SLP license, both of which you can apply for after completing your clinical fellowship.
+That score will also qualify you for the CCC-SLP (Credential of Clinical Competence in Speech-Language Pathology) through the American Speech-Language-Hearing Association (ASHA).
+You’ll still need to complete your clinical fellowship first, however.

-To apply for your CCC-SLP, fill out the application form and submit it with your Praxis exam score and the Clinical Fellowship Reporting form documenting your nine months of RPE.
+To apply for your CCC-SLP, you’ll complete your application on the ASHA website and submit it with your Praxis exam score and the Clinical Fellowship Reporting form documenting your nine months of RPE.
 After ASHA reviews your application, you’ll be registered as holding the CCC-SLP credential.

-The CCC-SLP is NOT a requirement for licensure in Illinois but is accepted as one path to licensure
+The CCC-SLP is NOT a requirement for licensure in Illinois but is accepted as verification of meeting Praxis and clinical fellowship requirements if you are applying for licensure by endorsement.

-ASHA also offers four different specialty certifications for SLPs that work in highly specific areas:
+ASHA also offers different specialty certifications for SLPs that work in highly specific areas:

 - Child language disorders